 Fear can lead to all the states a leader must avoid.
 It leads stress, anxiety, impatience, anger, hate, procrastination, ignorance, arrogance, gossiping, divisiveness, indecision and people-pleasing, If we consider some of the leaders which inspire us most, for me that includes Barak Obama, Richard Branson and Rupert Murdoch, we would see courage as one of their prominent traits.

-Courage leads to one of the most attractive leadership traits.
+Courage and leadership coaching Gold Coast lead to one of the most attractive leadership traits.
 Calmness.
 That’s right.
 Calmness is a wonderful state to hold as a business owner and leader.
 It is a highly attractive trait that brings with it a sense of confidence, happiness, contentment, and certainty.
 Teams and opportunity flock towards those who are calm.
 When the shit hits the fan, which it does very often in business, are you the beacon to which the team turns to for answers?
 If yes, then you’re on the right track, if not, then you need to work on your courage.

 Courageous communication is the foundation of successful leadership.
 And guess what, it can only come about when you have integrity, health, awareness, knowledge, heart-connection, creative strategy, and the willingness to make decisions.
 Yes, that is the previous seven pillars.
 Work on those, and you are on the right path to having courage.